First slide

 Carbon is common to all life so this isotope is a major environmental hazard.

 Targets.
-While there are International and National targets for the limits on radiation allowed to be released, in reality Nuclear Power Stations are asked to keep the releases As Low As Reasonably Achievable (ALARA).
+While there are International and National targets for the limits on radiation allowed to be released, in reality Nuclear Power Stations are just asked to keep the releases As Low As Reasonably Achievable (ALARA).

 A report from Berkeley and Oldbury nuclear power stations for the Site Stakeholders in 2008 shows how ALARA is applied to airborne and water discharges.
 Some of the graphs show alarming peaks of high releases of radioactivity over the years.
 A PDF of the full report can be seen or downloaded here.
 Many of the graphs show worrying spikes of radioactive releases over the lifetime of the two power stations.

-Of particular interest is page 29, Radioactivity on Takishades (instruments that collect data on radionuclides present in the atmosphere) located in the immediate area.
+Of particular interest is page 29, Radioactivity on tacky shades (instruments that collect data on radionuclides present in the atmosphere) located in the immediate area.
 They show spikes of 50, 75, and 100 Becquerels between 1970 and 1981, which should be compared with the fallout from Chernobyl in 1986 which was no more than 3 or 4 Becquerels.
 The Chernobyl fallout on the UK was so severe that it was only in 2012, 26 years later, that lamb bred on the Welsh hills was allowed to be sold - previously it was too radioactive and the lambs were required to be slaughtered.
 Even allowing for the possible disparity of rainfall on the Severn valley after Chernobyl compared to the Welsh hills, this is an alarming statistic.BBC news.

-LOW LEVEL IONISING RADIATION HEALTH EFFECTS ON THE SEVERN ESTUARY.
+2. LOW LEVEL IONISING RADIATION HEALTH EFFECTS ON THE SEVERN ESTUARY.

 In the mid 1980 a cluster of childhood leukaemias was found in the Lydney area, opposite Berkeley and Oldbury Nuclear Power Stations.
 There were 7 cases of leukaemia in young children several of whom had strong links to the River Severn as their fathers were fishermen or worked very close to the river.
 Epimediologist John Urquhart proved that the cluster could not have been caused at random but that there had to be an environmental cause.